 Every so often, the planet Mercury lines up perfectly between the Earth and the Sun.
 When it does, astronomers and photographers have a relatively rare chance to see and photograph the planet Mercury transiting across the Sun.
-Next Monday (May 9) is one of those opportunities.
+Today (November 11, 2019) is one of those opportunities.
 In this article, I...

 The Panasonic S1R, announced in February of 2019 alongside the Panasonic S1, is one of the newest full-frame mirrorless cameras on the market today.
 It’s a bit of a quirky camera, but its specifications are no joke: 47 megapixels, 9 FPS, 4K 60p video… and $3700, body only.

 Today, Canon officially announced two lenses we knew were coming: the RF 85mm f/1.2 DS and RF 70-200mm f/2.8 mirrorless lenses.
 The 85mm ships in early December for $3000, while the 70-200mm ships in late November for $2700.

 Today, I love using wide angle lenses, but it took several years to reach that point.
 As a Nikon photographer, I certainly wasn’t short on options; it’s just that none seemed to work quite right.
 If that sounds familiar – you’re constantly comparing wide angles – hopefully this article helps.